 The Corporation and the Lending Fund generally obtain security for their loans.
 This security may be in a variety of forms including, but not limited to, direct charges on mineral rights, mortgages, general security agreements, assignments of interests in property, pledges of shares and corporate guarantees.
 In addition, if the Corporation or Lending Fund is required to enforce its security, the Corporation or Lending Fund, as applicable, may incur significant expenses of sale, including legal and other expenses.
 There is no assurance that the net proceeds obtained from the enforcement of any security held by the Corporation or Lending Fund will be sufficient to recover the outstanding principal and accrued interest due under the relevant loan.
 If the Corporation or Lending Fund suffers a shortfall, then the Corporation's financial condition and operating results may be adversely impacted.
-There is no assurance that the Corporation or Lending Fund will be able to dispose of security on a timely basis and, as such, the Corporation's financial condition may be adversely affected.
+There is no assurance that the Corporation's financial condition may be adversely affected.